PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

-The TA model takes as input all available TA data as described in Section~ , including candlestick data, and technical indicators including correlated assets, to predict extreme price movement (up/down 2-5\%).
-We experimented with several simple models such as logistic regression, support vector machines (SVM), a feed-forward neural network, as well as a long-short term memory model (LSTM) with a range of feature set-ups.
-From these tests, we have selected the best performing model --SVM-- to use as part of our model.
+We implemented a Support Vector Machines (SVM) model \citep{cortes1995support} for making extreme price movement predictions using only the TA data.
+In the following text we will refer to the SVM model with TA data as TA SVM or TA model.
+The TA model takes as input all available TA data as described in Section~\ref{sec:ti}, including candlestick data, and technical indicators including correlated assets, to predict extreme price movement (up/down 2-5\%).
+We experimented with several simple models and compared their F1-scores (best F1-score in bracket for task up 5\%).
+These models include logistic regression (0.79), support vector machines (SVM) (0.97), a 2-layered feed-forward neural network with dimensions 512 (0.90), as well as a 1-layered long-short term memory model (LSTM) with a hidden dimension of 256 (0.86).
+From these test, we have selected the best performing model --SVM-- to use as part of our model.
 While this model may seem simple, its performance makes sense given the limited size of our dataset.

 \paragraph{Model Input} This model will take as input all of the features described in Section~\ref{sec:ti}: OHLCV data as well as 13 technical indicators, resulting in a total of 19 features per day.
 To provide additional historical price information, we concatenated this data in windows of 5 days.
 This resulted in a final input size of $1\times95$.
 We experimented with Principle Component Analysis (PCA) values to reduce the dimension of the input, however, it did not produce better results.
 Thus, in the final version of the model, no PCA was applied.